User Guide

 2. Press Ctrl + Alt + R from anywhere.

 Each open window that has a saved position will move back to where it was.
-If a window was saved as maximized, it'll be maximized again.
-Windows that were minimized when saved will be restored in a minimized state.
+If a window was saved as maximised, it'll be maximised again.
+Windows that were minimised when saved will be restored in a minimised state.

 Automatic Restore